Reference ForeignKey (RefForeignKey)¶

 Scenario Example

-Consider a blog with users
+Consider a blog with users and posts:

 import edgy